webdreamer25/Zense/README.md

   // Similar usage as components
   name: 'header-module',
   selector: '#header-region',

+  // Passed in an array of values or objects.
+  behaviors: [],

   // Set this property to false if you don't want child components to be rendered (default is true).
   shouldRenderChildren: true,